-Lay fridge back down, take the can of Great Stuff foam (shake can for a few seconds) and apply a bead of foam around all four sides as shown below.
+Lay fridge back down, take the can of window & door seal foam (shake can for a few seconds & make sure the can is at least 70F) and apply a bead of foam around all four sides as shown below.
 Make sure and seal all cracks and gaps.
 This will help seal all air leaks while traveling down the road.